kaapstorm/pregnant_justice/src/04_ectopic.rst

 "No problem, Louise.
 I'm very curious what this is about."
 Dr Bruce Howard responded.

-"Well I'm curious by nature, and you know when you've got a splinter in your finger, and every time you do something that touches it, it pricks you?
+"Curiosity is the reason I'm calling you.
+You know when you've got a splinter in your finger, and every time you do something that touches it, it pricks you?
 Well your newspaper clipping has been like that in my brain.
-I keep thinking about that woman with the ectopic pregnancy, and I have questions."
+I keep thinking about that woman with the ectopic pregnancy.
+And I have questions."

 "OK.
 Well, I love questions.
 Ask away."